 After an initial pass with our model on {\it Star46}, we find that there are two noticeable peaks in the posterior corresponding to periods of $\sim$ 0.4 and $\sim$ 0.8 years.
 We are able to eliminate the sub-harmonics (e.g., 0.2, 0.1 years) from our restrictions on pericenter and Kepler's third law both limiting the allowed semi-major axis values.
 Because the period modes are distinct, we re-run the sampling with a more restricted period prior bound at 0.3 and 0.95 years to ensure a larger number of surviving posterior samples.
-The resulting binary orbital parameters presented in this section are derived from the posterior after removing samples that correspond to a negative companion mass, but before the application of the Raghavan prior.
-Figure \ref{fig:binary_corner} is a corner plot of the posterior of select parameters and shows two distinct peaks corresponding to a long and short period solution.
+The resulting binary orbital parameters presented in this section are derived from the posterior after removing samples that correspond to a negative companion mass but before the application of the Raghavan prior.
+Figure \ref{fig:binary_corner} is a corner plot of the posterior of select parameters and shows two distinct peaks corresponding to long and short period solutions.
 We separate the posterior samples at the 0.6 year boundary and present the orbital parameter values taken from the truncated posteriors in Table \ref{tab:binary_params}.
-Figure \ref{fig:binary_rv} shows the RV curve for this star as well as the orbital solutions that correspond to surviving samples.
+Figure \ref{fig:binary_rv} shows the RV curve for this star, as well as the orbital solutions that correspond to the surviving samples.

-The semi-major axis posteriors for both solutions are consistent with values less than $a = 2 \rm AU$, indicating that this is a close binary.
+The posteriors of the semi-major axis for both solutions are consistent with values less than $a = 2 \rm AU$, indicating that this is a close binary.
 The resulting overall binary parameter space is that of a common binary star system.
 The companion mass posterior is not distinct enough from the prior to be informative, but all of the samples correspond to stellar masses potentially on the main sequence.